teamILLO/Stockin/WorkReport/how-to-write-work-report.md

 ## How do we write work report?

-Please write the report regarding to the following form.
+Please write the report regarding to the following form **AT THE MASTER BRANCH**.

 #### Name and file directory of the file
 > root/WorkReport/(Current Date)_(My Name).md